New!

 On Demand Webinar

-This on demand webinar (available beginning December 8, 2023) will discuss ways to foster the development of evidence-based IEPs (individualized education programs) when targeting feeding and swallowing in the public-school setting.
-The speaker will address working with related professionals and interprofessional practice opportunities within and beyond the school setting to enhance student outcomes.
-The speaker will also provide strategies for family-centered care and culturally responsive practices.
+This on demand webinar discusses ways to foster the development of evidence-based IEPs (individualized education programs) when targeting feeding and swallowing in the public-school setting.
+The speaker addresses working with related professionals and interprofessional practice opportunities within and beyond the school setting to enhance student outcomes.
+The speaker also provides strategies for family-centered care and culturally responsive practices.

 Format(s):